Car insurance groups explained

 Do all insurers use insurance groups?

 Not all insurers use the insurance groups that are decided on by the Group Rating Panel but they will use their own version of the rating system.
+Some insurers may use as many as 100 groups internally, and they don’t always correlate with the published rating.

 Why do insurers use an insurance group rating?